patrickjuchli/basic-ftp/README.md

 ## Introduction

-The first example will connect to an FTP server using TLS, get a directory listing, and upload a file.
+The first example will connect to an FTP server using TLS, get a directory listing, upload a file and download it as a copy.
 Note that the FTP protocol doesn't allow multiple requests running in parallel.

 ```js
 const ftp = require("basic-ftp")